-- 6.1.5.1 The update interval for the AIP data set and Instrument Flight Procedures data sets shall be specified in data product specification. - 6.1.5.2 Data sets that have been made available in advance (according to the AIRAC cycle) shall be updated with the non-AIRAC changes that occurred in between the publication and the effective date.
+- 6.1.5.1 The update interval for the digital data sets shall be specified in data product specification. - 6.1.5.2 Data sets that have been made available in advance (according to the AIRAC cycle) shall be updated with the non-AIRAC changes that occur between the publication and the effective date.

-7. APPENDIX 1.
-AERONAUTICAL DATA CATALOGUE
+APPENDIX 1 - AERONAUTICAL DATA CATALOGUE

-- Note 1 : The Aeronautical Data Catalogue is available electronically and will be provided as part of the PANS-AIM. - Note 2: The Data Catalogue is a general description of the AIM data scope and consolidates all data that can be collected and maintained by the aeronautical information service.
-It provides a reference for aeronautical data origination and publication requirements. - Note 3: The Data Catalogue provides a means to facilitate the identification of the organizations and authorities responsible for the origination of the aeronautical data and information.
-It is also providing a common language and facilitating the formal arrangements between data originators and the aeronautical information service.
-It includes data quality requirements applicable from origination through to publication. - Note 4: The Data Catalogue is a reference of the aeronautical data subjects, properties and subproperties organized in: - (1) Table A1-1 Aerodrome data; - (2) Table A1-2 Airspace data; - (3) Table A1-3 ATS and other routes data; - (4) Table A1-4 Instrument flight procedure data; - (5) Table A1-5 Radio navigation aids/systems data; - (6) Table A1-6 Obstacle data; - (7) Table A1-7 Geographic data; - (8) Table A1-8 Terrain data; - (9) Table A1-9 Data types; and - (10) Table A1-10 Information about national and local regulations, services and procedures. - Note 5: The Data Catalogue provides detailed descriptions of all subjects, properties and subproperties, the data quality requirements and the data types. - Note 6: The data types describe the nature of the property and sub-property and specify the data elements to be collected. - Note 7: The tables of the Data Catalogue are composed of the following columns: - (1) Subject for which data can be collected - (2) Property is a an identifiable characteristic of a subject which can be further defined into sub-properties - (3) The classification of a catalogue element as subject, property or sub-property does not impose a certain data model. - (4) The data is classified in different types.
-See Table A1-9 for more information on data types. - (5) A description of the data element - (6) Notes are additional information or conditions of the provision - (7) Accuracy requirements for aeronautical data are based upon a ninety five (95%) confidence level.
+- Note 1: The Aeronautical Data Catalogue is available electronically and will be provided as part of the AMC CAR-175. - Note 2: The Aeronautical Data Catalogue is a general description of the AIM data scope and consolidates all data that can be collected and maintained by the AIM.
+It provides a reference for aeronautical data origination and publication requirements. - Note 3: The Aeronautical Data Catalogue provides a means to facilitate the identification of the organizations and authorities responsible for the origination of the aeronautical data and information.
+It also provides a common list of terms and facilitates the formal arrangements between data originators and the AIM (SLAs).
+It includes data quality requirements applicable from origination through to publication. - Note 4: The Aeronautical Data Catalogue contains the aeronautical data subjects, properties and subproperties organized in: - Table A1-1 Aerodrome data; - Table A1-2 Airspace data; - Table A1-3 ATS and other routes data; - Table A1-4 Instrument flight procedure data; - Table A1-5 Radio navigation aids/systems data; - Table A1-6 Obstacle data; - Table A1-7 Geographic data; - Table A1-8 Terrain data; - Table A1-9 Data types; and - Table A1-10 Information about national and local regulations, services and procedures. - Note 5: The Aeronautical Data Catalogue provides detailed descriptions of all subjects, properties and sub-properties, the data quality requirements and the data types. - Note 6: The data types describe the nature of the property and sub-property and specify the data elements to be collected. - Note 7: The tables of the Aeronautical Data Catalogue are composed of the following columns: - (1) Subject for which data can be collected. - (2) (3) Property is an identifiable characteristic of a subject which can be further defined into subproperties.
+The classification of a catalogue element as subject, property or sub-property does not impose a certain data model. - (4) The data is classified in different types.
+See Table A1-9 for more information on data types. - (5) A description of the data element. - (6) Notes are additional information or conditions of the provision. - (7) Accuracy requirements for aeronautical data are based on a 95 percent confidence level.
 For those fixes and points that are serving a dual purpose, e.g. holding point and missed approach point, the higher accuracy applies.

-Accuracy requirements for obstacle and terrain data are based upon a ninety percent (90%) confidence level.

-- (8) Integrity classification

-- (9) Origination type: positional data is identified as surveyed, calculated or declared

-- (10) Publication resolution
+Accuracy requirements for obstacle and terrain data are based on a 90 percent confidence level. - (8) Integrity classification. - (9) Origination type.
+Positional data is identified as surveyed, calculated or declared. - (10) Publication resolution.
 The publication resolutions for geographical position data (latitude and longitude) are applicable to coordinates formatted in degrees, minutes, seconds.
-When a different format is used (such as degrees with decimals for digital data sets) or when the location is significantly further to the North/South, the publication resolution needs to be commensurate with the accuracy requirements.

-(11) Chart resolution.
+When a different format is used (such as degrees with decimals for digital data sets) or when the location is significantly further to the North/South, the publication resolution needs to be commensurate with the accuracy requirements. - (11) Chart resolution.